Theory & Derivations

 Each step of the pipeline, with its statistical justification

-Rankquant's methodology (/methodology) is a four-step compositional estimator.
-The table below maps each step to the statistical property that keeps it rigorous, and points at the deep-dive page that justifies it.
+Rankquant's methodology (/methodology) is a compositional estimator: three steps to the headline percentile, plus two further readings of the same mean and one re-ranking of it.
+The table below maps each to the statistical property that keeps it rigorous, and points at the deep-dive page that justifies it.

 | Step | Estimator | Statistical property |